 It’s been almost ten years since Alienware released their last headset, but now Dell’s gaming division are diving back into the heady world of RGB lights, chunky microphones and oversized audio drivers with their very first wireless gaming headset, the appropriately named Alienware Wireless Gaming Headset.
 Or the AW988 for short.

-The AW988’s 40mm Neodymium drivers are a little smaller than many of today’s best gaming headsets (most seem to go for 50mm drivers these days), but it still looks very much like a premium headset – and I’d hope so when it’s going to cost around £175 / $229 when it launches on June 11.
+The AW988’s 40mm Neodymium drivers are a little smaller than usual, but it still looks very much like a premium headset – and I’d hope so when it’s going to cost around £175 / $229 when it launches on June 11.

 Naturally, you’ve got a mandatory dash of RGB LEDs lying across each rotating ear cup, but otherwise you’re looking at a lightweight, flexible headband and what Dell are calling ‘sports mesh’ ear cushions.
 I suspect its angular design will be a bit too sci-fi for some, but hey, it wouldn’t be Alienware without an Area 51 vibe about it, would it?